casamodularity/analytics/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/casamodularity/analytics/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+## #Local authorities

+- we try to convince local authorities to use latest technologies in order to facilitate the connection with smart buildings
+- convince authorities to give access to open data (this is a right not a service)

 ### Support or Contact

 @banica